H6gvbhYujnhwP/worktrackr-app/SESSION-LOG.md

 ---

-#### Bug 2 — `ContactManager.jsx` (edit modal inputs lose focus mid-typing)
+#### Bug 2 — `ContactManager.jsx` (edit/create modal inputs lose focus on every keystroke)

-**Root cause:** A `setInterval(() => loadContacts(), 10000)` was polling every 10 seconds.
-Each poll called `setContacts()` which triggered a full component re-render — including the edit modal — causing focused inputs to lose focus.
-Also manifested as only the first character appearing before focus was lost.

-**Fix:** Removed the polling interval entirely.
-Contacts still reload automatically after every create, update, and delete operation so the list stays current without background polling.
+**First attempt (incorrect):** Removed the 10-second polling interval (`setInterval(loadContacts, 10000)`).
+This was a valid cleanup but did NOT fix the focus bug — polling fires every 10 seconds, not every keystroke.

+**Real root cause:** `BasicInfoContent`, `AddressesContent`, `AccountingContent`, and `CRMContent` were defined as sub-component functions **inside** `ContactManager`'s function body (lines 265–391).
+Every keystroke triggers `setFormData` → ContactManager re-renders → all four function references are recreated as brand new component types → React unmounts/remounts the tab content → focused input is destroyed.
+This happens on EVERY keystroke, not just every 10 seconds.

+**Fix:** Deleted all four sub-component definitions.
+Converted `renderTabContent` to return inline JSX directly for each tab case.
+React reconciles inline JSX in-place without unmounting, so focus is preserved throughout typing.

 **File changed:** `ContactManager.jsx`

 ---

+#### Cleanup — `DashboardWithLayout.jsx`

+`setLastUpdate(new Date())` was firing every 10 seconds via a `setInterval`, causing a full re-render of `DashboardWithLayout` → `AppLayout` → `Dashboard` → all children for no visible reason. `lastUpdate` was passed as a prop to `AppLayout` but never used meaningfully.
+Removed the state, interval, and prop entirely.

+**File changed:** `DashboardWithLayout.jsx`

+---

 #### Rule added for future sessions
-Never define sub-components (`const Foo = () => ...`) inside another component's function body.
-This is a React anti-pattern that causes full unmount/remount on every parent render.
-Always define them outside the parent function, or use inline JSX variables if they need to close over parent state.
+**Never define sub-components (`const Foo = () => ...`) inside another component's function body.** This is a React anti-pattern that causes full unmount/remount on every parent render, destroying input focus.
+Always either:
+- Return inline JSX directly from a render helper function
+- Define the sub-component outside the parent function (with props passed in)

+This applies to ALL components in the codebase — check any new component added for this pattern before deploying.

 ---